What does compliance mean?

 Who is responsible for you being compliant?

 Ultimately, the responsibility for compliance falls to management.
 This includes, for example, the owner of the company, the CEO, the executive board, and others who control it are legally responsible for it.
 Management is responsible for internal control and risk management, which includes being compliant.
 Larger companies are required by law to hire or appoint a Data Protection Officer who can take care of all the work related to being compliant with rules and standards.
-Read more about a Data Protection Officer here.

 In smaller companies, the owner may need to personally take care on compliance.
 It can be tricky for small business owners to juggle compliance along with all the other issues that require their attention.
 But if the owner keeps up to date with the rules that apply to their sector and has the right tools and support, they can manage it.
 However, it is important to remember that compliance is a company-wide responsibility and all employees and departments should work together to maintain compliance with relevant standards and regulations.

-The easy way to compliance
+The smart way to compliance

 Regardless of the size of your company, being compliant can be an extensive task.
 Fortunately, compliance tools can help you meet the requirements of the GDPR faster and more accurately than manual processing.
 These tools are capable of automating many of the processes involved in processing personal data and complying with GDPR requirements.
-If you want to know more about what a GDPR tool can do for your company, you can read more here.

 Sebastian Allerelli